RagtagOpen/freefrom-compensation-web/CONTRIBUTING.md

 Provide more context by answering these questions:

-- **Did the problem start happening recently** (e.g. after updating to a new version of Project Name) or was this always a problem?
+- **Did the problem start happening recently** (e.g. after updating to a new version of FreeFrom Compensation Web Front-end) or was this always a problem?
-- If the problem started happening recently, **can you reproduce the problem in an older version of Project Name?** What's the most recent version in which the problem doesn't happen?
+- If the problem started happening recently, **can you reproduce the problem in an older version of FreeFrom Compensation Web Front-end?** What's the most recent version in which the problem doesn't happen?
 - **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.

 Include details about your configuration and environment:

-- **Which version of Project Name are you using?** If you're using Project Name on the web, let us know what dates you experienced the issue on.
+- **Which version of FreeFrom Compensation Web Front-end are you using?** If you're using FreeFrom Compensation Web Front-end on the web, let us know what dates you experienced the issue on.
 - **What's the name and version of the operating system you're using?**
 - **What's the name and version of the browser you're using?**

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Project Name, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for FreeFrom Compensation Web Front-end, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).